pplatoon/hacBrewPack/README.md

 ![License](https://img.shields.io/badge/license-ISC-blue.svg)

 hacBrewPack is a tool for creating Nintendo Switch NCAs (Nintendo Content Archive) from homebrews and pack them into NSPs (Nintendo Submission Package)
+hacBrewPack is WIP and it's at very early stages

 Thanks: SciresM, yellows8, SwitchBrew

 ## Usage